Board of Directors

-John works in Business Development for Dyn, a fast growing tech company based in Manchester, NH.
+John works in marketing for Dyn, a fast growing tech company based in Manchester.
 His network at Dyn within and outside of Manchester grants access to the young professional crowd, especially locally here in New Hampshire.
 Dyn is an Internet Performance Solutions company that was recognized as the fastest growing private company in New Hampshire by Business NH Magazine in September 2013, the same month John joined CASA’s Board of Directors.

 John joins his mother, Marcia, on the Board as they both share a passion for the organization that was implanted in them by John’s late father John, who served on the Board for several years.
 John has a passion for the community as he has been a lifelong New Hampshire resident outside of a 4-year college stint at Emerson College in Boston.
 He grew up in Bedford and now resides in Manchester.

 “The work CASA does for children in New Hampshire is incredible and inspiring.
 I’m so proud to support the amazing staff and volunteers, and help spread the word of the great work they do to ensure these kids get every chance they deserve to grow up properly and live a happy, healthy life,” John says.